wso2/docs-is/en/includes/guides/organization-management/invite-parent-organization-users.md

 4. If required, invitations can be deleted by clicking the **Delete** icon.

-## Invite users without email notifications
+## Invite users without sending email notifications from {{product_name}}

+{% if manageNotificationsInternallyPropertySupportedUpdateLevel %}

+!!! note
+    This support is available starting from update level {{ manageNotificationsInternallyPropertySupportedUpdateLevel }}.

+{% endif %}

-In order to disable email notifications, `manageNotificationsInternally` property can be set to false in Parent Organization's User Invitation API.
+In order to disable sending email notifications internally from {{ product_name }}, `manageNotificationsInternally` property can be set to false in Parent Organization's User Invitation API.
 Next, the following sample request can be used to obtain the confirmation code without sending email notifications.

    ``` bash
    curl --location --request POST 'https://{{ host_name }}/o/api/server/v1/guests/invite' \